necla87/MongoDB_API_Test/README.md

 ## Introduction

-This API is designed for managing events, including creating events, managing guest lists, booking venues, and marketing events.
+This API is designed for managing events, including creating events, booking venues, and marketing events.
 It uses MongoDB as the database and follows RESTful principles.

 ## Setup